ProFoot

 Features of the device:

 Vivek Sarda worked on this device as part of his DD project (2013-14).
 A provisional patent application has been filed for this device.
 The Innovative Student Projects (ISP) scheme of IIT Madras, an alumni initiative, funded this project.
-We are working on further product development for eventual commercialisation.
+We are working on further product development for eventual commercialization.

 Swimming Pool Lift